dell/csm-docs/content/docs/observability/deployment/online.md

     - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
     - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
     - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.
+    - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowermax.authorization` parameters must be properly configured in `myvalues.yaml` for CSM Observability.

     ```
     [user@system /home/user/karavi-observability/installer]# ./karavi-observability-install.sh install --namespace [CSM_NAMESPACE] --values myvalues.yaml